Cart 0

 JOURNAL OF Integrative AND COMPLEMENTARY MEDICINE (JICM)

 This exploratory study examined subjective accuracy and rates of acceptance of trained medical intuitives.
 Findings included a 94% accuracy rate of the Medical Intuitive’s ability to locate and evaluate the participant’s primary physical issue; 100% accuracy to locate a secondary physical issue (86% of participants responding); 98% accuracy in describing the participant’s life events, and 93% accuracy in describing a connection between the life events and health issues.
-Additionally, 94% (of the 49% of the participants who responded to this question) indicated ‘‘Agree/Strongly Agree’’ that the medical intuitive was consistent with a known medical diagnosis.
+Additionally, 94% (of 49% of the participants who responded to this question) indicated ‘‘Agree/Strongly Agree’’ that the medical intuitive was consistent with a known medical diagnosis.

 Read more: https://doi.org/10.1089/acm.2020.0244